JamesMConroy/notes/notes.md

 Displays a short-help text and exits.

 #### --version
-Displays the program version, copyright and license information and exists.
+Displays the program version, copyright and license information and exits.

 #### --onstart
 Executes the command defined by `onstart` in the configuration file.
-This option is useful when custom synchronization needed.
+This option is useful when custom synchronization is needed.

 #### --onexit
 Executes the command defined by `onexit` in the configuration file.
-This option is useful when custom synchronization needed.
+This option is useful when custom synchronization is needed.

 ## COPYRIGHT
 Copyright © 2020-2021 Nicholas Christopoulos.